 Pastel tones work very well, simply paint uniform, hands and faces, weapon etc in very simple terms then apply a brown wash and viola, magic!
 For brighter periods, touch up or highlight bright colours and you are finished.

 Shipping & ordering 📦

 I ship to these countries in the same way as the US and EU.
-Customs fees may apply.
+Tracked international postage.
+Custom fees may apply.

 If you are in the UK, generally your order is not tracked.
 It will be dispatched using a "signed for" service over a certain threshold.

-However, if you are anywhere else in the world your order will always be tracked and you should receive an email notification with a link so you can track your order's journey, this may not come in your first email as tracking is entered after dispatch.
+However, if you are anywhere else in the world your order will always be tracked and you should receive an email notification with a link so you can track your order's journey, This will not come in your first dispatch email as tracking is entered manually after dispatch.